You want smart political talk without the meltdowns?

 He stopped exploration in Alaska and the continental United States.

-He's killing off other great high-paying career energy jobs.
+He's killing off other great, high-paying career energy jobs.

-The price of energy is going through the Roof.
+The price of energy is going through the roof.

-Uh once already Joe Biden has begged OPEC to increase production.
+Once already, Joe Biden has begged OPEC to increase production.

-They said no, when all he really has to do is ask Tech Texas and Oklahoma and North Dakota and Alaska, and we have more energy than the entire world combined.
+They said no, when all he really has to do is ask Texas and Oklahoma and North Dakota and Alaska, and we have more energy than the entire world combined.

 We don't need their energy.